 Assetz has a variety of different products – including one where you can actually pick individual loans you want to invest in.
 They lend only to British businesses, either secured against property or some other asset.

-The interest rate isn't great, but I like the fact that it functions just like a normal bank account: you can just park your money there and make a decent rate of interest, without having to know anything about what's going on behind the scenes.
+It functions like a normal savings account, but with a much higher rate of interest: you can just park your money there and make a decent rate of interest, without having to know anything about what's going on behind the scenes.
 It also provides a good amount of diversification between loans.

 Ratesetter is very similar to Assetz in terms of how it functions: stick your money in, magic happens that you're unaware of, and you get a decent return.
 The difference is that Ratesetter lends to individual consumers and property developers as well as businesses.

 The instant access account pays (at the moment) 3%pa, and you get paid your interest in one lump when you withdraw rather than monthly.
 Alternatively, you can lock your money up for five years and get a rate of 5.4%pa, paid monthly.

 Again, this is just a dead easy place to stash cash and earn interest without having to think about the mechanics too much.

 BondMason is my favourite platform, because it's actually more like an aggregator or fund than a lender.

 BondMason has relationships with a large number of peer-to-peer platforms and direct lenders, and takes a stake in loans that those platforms offer.
 When you put your money into BondMason, it then splits it across 100 of those loans.

 In effect, this gives you platform diversification and loan diversification all in one – although of course something could still happen to BondMason itself.
 It also means that the loan has had a second level of due diligence: once by the platform who originated the loan, and once by BondMason.

 BondMason targets an annual return of 8%, from which they deduct a fee of 1.5% – giving you a net annual return of 6.5%.